 To whet the researcher's appetite, below we present two of the most unique and rare maps in the James Ford Bell Library's collection (with links to pages devoted to each), the Matteo Ricci and Zhong Wentao World Map of 1602, acquired for the benefit of the Bell Library by the James Ford Bell Trust, and the Waldseemüller globe gores, upon which the name "America" first debuted.
 Scroll down to find information about access points for the rest of our collection.

 Kunyu wanguo quantu, or Map of the Ten Thousand Countries of the Earth, is the oldest surviving Chinese map to show the Americas.
 It is a xylograph (wood block print) on six scrolls of fine native paper, each scroll measuring approximately 1820 x 3650 mm (each panel is approximately 2 feet by 5.75 feet).
 The carving of the wood blocks was done by Zhang Wentao.

 In 1507, Martin Waldseemüller published both a wall map and these globe gores, intended to be cut out and pasted onto a sphere to form a globe, upon which the name "America" first appears.
-The James Ford Bell Library owns one of four surviving copies of the 1507 globe gores.
+The James Ford Bell Library owns one of three surviving copies of the 1507 globe gores.
 Our map was in the news in December 2017-January 2018 when examination of it in comparison with a newly discovered copy in the possession of Christie's auction house in London proved that recent discovery was a "fake."
 Read more: NY Times; Minneapolis Star Tribune

 Additional Resources for the History of Cartography

-Map History/History of Cartography, a web site maintained by Tony Campbell, former map library at the British Library
+Map History/History of Cartography, a web site maintained by Tony Campbell, former map librarian at the British Library